LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 Buttons are arranged in a linear way.
 They are marked as right and left through a duct tape.
 They send, respectively, ``1`` ``2`` ``3`` ``4`` and ``6`` ``7`` ``8`` ``9`` keys to Stim-PC.

-You can check the responses by focusing on the Button Box during the experiments.
+You can check the responses by focusing on the Trigger/Button Box during the experiments.
 Specific green leds light up when a button is pressed.

 Visual Presentation
 ---------